Policies, Rules & Rates : Access and Use of Greenbelt & Park Facilities

 ix.
 Cancellations received no later than 48 hours in advance of proposed use will be entitled to a 50% refund.
 Cancellations within 48 hours will not be entitled to a refund.

 x.
 Reservations may be rescheduled not later than 48 hours prior to proposed use without penalty.
 Any change within 48 hours of proposed use shall result in the forfeiture of all fees previously paid.
 In such an event, new fees must be received in full to reserve the pavilion for the new date.
-If the Community Center pavilion is part of a room rental package, the payment, cancellation, and rescheduling policy is based on the Facility Rental Payment, Cancellation, and Reschedule schedule.
+If the Garden Pavilion is part of a room rental package, the payment, cancellation, and rescheduling policy is based on the Facility Rental Payment, Cancellation, and Reschedule schedule.

 xi.
 Persons that reserve a pavilion are subject to the following rules, in addition to all other rules and policies applicable to the District’s parks: (i) no glass containers are permitted in pavilion areas; (ii) all trash, decorations and property must be removed by the end of the period of use; (iii) all balloons, streamers and similar decorations may be attached to the pavilion structures by tape only (tacks, nails, staples, etc. are prohibited); (iv) confetti (both plastic and paper), silly string, fireworks and tiki torches are prohibited; and (v) persons who reserve pavilions shall be responsible for all damage to the pavilion.